helium/HIP/0070-scaling-helium.md

 The Helium Validator community is robust.
 At the time of writing, almost 38% of all HNT is staked in Validators.
 And the over 3,700 validator nodes are supported by a deep ecosystem of custodial (pooled) and non-custodial (dedicated) hosting providers.
 Though the transition to Solana would remove the need for staked HNT as we know it today, we believe the proposed subDAO structure allows for current HNT validators to redeploy their HNT and resources in ways that will earn comparable yield while playing a similarly important role in the growth of the network, with this role moving from mining blocks to subDAO governance.

-In order to prepare for this change, however, we also propose a few necessary steps to enable this transition:

-**Reduce the cooldown period of Staked Validators**
+### Reduce the cooldown period of Staked Validators

-At the time of HIP approval, we propose that the cooldown for staked HNT in Validators (`stake_withdrawal_cooldown`, as defined by [HIP 25][HIP 25]) immediately be reduced on the Helium blockchain to 125,000 blocks (currently set at 250,000).
+In order to prepare for this change, we propose, at the time of HIP approval, that the cooldown for staked HNT in Validators (`stake_withdrawal_cooldown`, as defined by [HIP 25][HIP 25]) immediately be reduced on the Helium blockchain to 125,000 blocks (currently set at 250,000).
 This would effectively reduce the cooldown period to less than 3 months.
 Any existing staked HNT holder or mining pool operator can release their stake if they choose to do so.
 Note that this is a one time adjustment and does not affect the minimum veHNT lockup of 6 months as defined in [HIP 51][HIP 51].
 Our goal for completing this migration is the end of this year (2022) at the earliest so this should provide sufficient time for current Validators to unstake before this deadline.

 At the time of transition a snapshot will be taken of the Helium blockchain state in order to import account balances to the new L1.
 For any stake that has cooled down at least 125,000 blocks (as adjusted above), the full stake will be released back to the account owner.